LIKE. SHARE. FOLLOW .... DIE

-Follow Me introduces us to Freddie Venton, an aspiring journalist but currently working as a waitress at Espress-Oh and Nasreen Cudmore, a police detective.
-Freddie and Nasreen are old friends and they haven’t seen each other for years so it comes as a shock to Freddie when she bumps into Nasreen one day at work.
-When Freddie infiltrates a crime scene that her friend is working on she becomes unwittingly involved in the investigation which takes the media world and the public by storm.
+Follow Me introduces us to Freddie Venton, an aspiring journalist, but currently she is working as a waitress at Espress-Oh.
+We are also introduced to Nasreen Cudmore, a police detective.
+Freddie and Nasreen are old friends, but they haven’t seen each other for years, so it comes as a shock to Freddie when she bumps into Nasreen one day at work.
+When Freddie infiltrates a crime scene that her friend is working on she becomes involved in an investigation which takes the media world and the public by storm.
 A serial killer is posting clues as to his next victim on Twitter.

 I loved the main characters in this book.
-There were times when I definitely shook my head at Freddie’s decisions, particularly in the early stages of the book and I wasn’t particularly sure about Nasreen in the beginning but by the end I was rooting for them both and I can’t wait to see what Angela has in store for them next.
+There were times when I was shaking my head at Freddie’s decisions, particularly in the early chapters, and I wasn’t sure if I liked Nasreen in the beginning.
+But by the end I was rooting for them both and I can’t wait to see what Angela has in store for them next.
 Angela drew me into her characters world, so much so that I didn’t want the story to end.
-I did find it a little unusual that the police would use a civilian in such a high profile case and help them to investigate crime scenes.
-But that didn’t impact my opinion of the story.
+I did find it a little unusual that the police would use a civilian in such a high profile case, and help them to investigate crime scenes, but that didn't impact on my enjoyment of the story.

-The idea of using social media in a murder investigation was great and provides a brilliant hook for the story, especially for those using Twitter and Facebook and I am a prolific user of Twitter.
+The idea of using social media was fascinating and provides a brilliant hook, especially for those using Twitter and Facebook, and I am a prolific Twitter user.

 There is tension on every page of this book which will keep you turning the pages.
-I particularly found the tension between Freddie and Nasreen as Freddie becomes more involved in the investigation, I wanted to see how this was going to affect their relationship further as the investigation progressed.
+There is tension between Freddie and Nasreen as Freddie becomes more involved in the investigation, I wanted to see how this was going to affect their relationship further as the investigation progressed.

 Follow Me is a great debut and Angela Clarke is an author to watch.